-- a) The Chairman of the Council may convene an extraordinary meeting of Council at any time. - b) If the Chairman of the Council does not call an extraordinary meeting of the Council within seven days of having been requested in writing to do so by two councillors, any two councillors may convene an extraordinary meeting of the Council.
-The public notice giving the times, place, and agenda for such a meeting shall be signed by the two councillors. - c) The Chairman of a committee or [sub-committee] may convene an extraordinary meeting of the committee or [sub-committee] at any time. - d) If the chairman of a committee or a [sub-committee] does not call an extraordinary meeting within 7 days of having been requested to do so by 2 members of the committee or the sub-committee, any 2 members of the committee or the subcommittee, may convene an extraordinary meeting of the committee or a subcommittee.
+- a) The Chair of the Council may convene an extraordinary meeting of Council at any time. - b) If the Chair of the Council does not call an extraordinary meeting of the Council within seven days of having been requested in writing to do so by two councillors, any two councillors may convene an extraordinary meeting of the Council.
+The public notice giving the times, place, and agenda for such a meeting shall be signed by the two councillors. - c) The Chair of a committee or sub-committee may convene an extraordinary meeting of the committee or sub-committee at any time. - d) If the Chair of a committee or a sub-committee does not call an extraordinary meeting within 7 days of having been requested to do so by 2 members of the committee or the sub-committee, any 2 members of the committee or the sub-committee, may convene an extraordinary meeting of the committee or a sub-committee.